uofa-rzhu3/NetLatency-Data/README.md

 # Network Latency Datasets

-This repository consists datasets of network latencies which we collected from two public network platforms: PlanetLab and Seattle.
+This repository consists datasets of network latencies which we collected from two public network platforms: `PlanetLab` and `Seattle`.
 Please feel free to contact us if you have any comments or questions.

 ---